pallotron/dhcplb/README.md

 ## Virtual lab for development and testing

-You can bring up a virtual lab using vagrant.
-This will replicate our production environment, you can spawn VMs containing various components like:
+You can bring up a virtual lab using the setup in the `tests` directory.

-* N instances of `ISC dhcpd`
-* An instance of `dhcplb`
-* An instance of `dhcrelay`, simulating a top of rack switch.
-* a VM where you can run `dhclient` or `ISC perfdhcp`

-All of that is managed by `vagrant` and `chef-solo` cookbooks.
-You can use this lab to test your `dhcplb` changes.
-For more information have a look at the [vagrant directory](vagrant/README.md).
+For more information have a look at the [tests/README.md](tests/README.md).

 ## Who wrote it?